-We may be unable to successfully integrate the Star Gas Propane Acquisition or our other acquisitions with our operations or realize all of the anticipated benefits of these acquisitions.
+We may be unable to successfully integrate the Star Gas Propane Acquisition or the Stagecoach Acquisition, or any of our other acquisitions with our operations or realize all of the anticipated benefits of these acquisitions.

-Integration of the Star Gas Propane business and operations with our existing business and operations will be a complex, time-consuming and costly process, particularly given that the acquisition will approximately double our size and significantly diversify the geographic areas in which we operate.
+Integration of the Star Gas Propane business and operations with our existing business and operations is a complex, time-consuming and costly process, particularly given that the acquisition approximately doubled our size and significantly diversified the geographic areas in which we operate.
 Failure to successfully integrate the Star Gas Propane business and operations with our existing business and operations in a timely manner may have a material adverse effect on our business, financial condition, results of operations and cash flows.
-Similarly, our other recent acquisitions and ongoing acquisition program expose us to integration risks as well.
+Similarly, our other recent acquisitions, including the Stagecoach Acquisition, and ongoing acquisition program expose us to integration risks as well.
 The difficulties of combining the acquired operations include, among other things:

-- operating a significantly larger combined organization and integrating additional retail and wholesale distribution operations to our existing supply, marketing and distribution operations; - coordinating geographically disparate organizations, systems and facilities; - integrating personnel from diverse business backgrounds and organizational cultures; - consolidating corporate, technological and administrative functions; - integrating internal controls, compliance under the Sarbanes-Oxley Act of 2002 and other corporate governance matters; - the diversion of management's attention from other business concerns; - customer or key employee loss from the acquired businesses; - a significant increase in our indebtedness; and - potential environmental or regulatory liabilities and title problems.
+- operating a significantly larger combined organization and integrating additional retail and wholesale distribution operations to our existing supply, marketing and distribution operations; - · coordinating geographically disparate organizations, systems and facilities; - integrating personnel from diverse business backgrounds and organizational cultures; - consolidating corporate, technological and administrative functions; - integrating internal controls, compliance under the Sarbanes-Oxley Act of 2002 and other corporate governance matters; - the diversion of management's attention from other business concerns; - customer or key employee loss from the acquired businesses; - · a significant increase in our indebtedness; and - potential environmental or regulatory liabilities and title problems.

-In addition, we may not realize all of the anticipated benefits from our acquisition of Star Gas Propane, such as cost savings and revenue enhancements, for various reasons, including difficulties integrating operations and personnel, higher costs, unknown liabilities and fluctuations in markets.
-Furthermore, because we are already in the heating season, we will not be able to undertake much of the integration until after the heating season has ended.
+In addition, we may not realize all of the anticipated benefits from the Star Gas Propane Acquisition, the Stagecoach Acquisition and our other acquisitions, such as cost savings and revenue enhancements, for various reasons, including difficulties integrating operations and personnel, higher costs, unknown liabilities and fluctuations in markets.
+In addition, the Stagecoach entities have realized significant operating losses in each of the last three years.
+Please see our Current Report on Form 8-K/A which we filed August 17, 2005 and which is incorporated by reference into this prospectus.
+Furthermore, the Phase II Expansion will require governmental and regulatory approvals that may affect when commercial operations begin and may result in additional costs not currently contemplated.

-Our acquisition of Star Gas Propane exposes us to potential significant liabilities.
+Our Star Gas Propane Acquisition and the Stagecoach Acquisition expose us to potential significant liabilities.

-In the Star Gas Propane Acquisition, we are purchasing the partnership interests of Star Gas Propane rather than just its assets.
-As a result, we are purchasing the liabilities of Star Gas Propane as well, including unknown and contingent liabilities.
-We have performed a certain level of due diligence in connection with the Star Gas Propane Acquisition, but there may be pending, threatened, contemplated or contingent claims against Star Gas Propane related to environmental, title, regulatory, litigation or other matters of which we are unaware.
-Although Star Gas Partners, L.P. has agreed to indemnify us against some of these liabilities, there is a risk that we could ultimately be liable for some or all of these indemnified risks.
+In the Star Gas Propane Acquisition and the Stagecoach Acquisition, we purchased the equity interests of Star Gas Propane and the entities that owned the Stagecoach Facility rather than just their assets.
+As a result, we purchased the liabilities of Star Gas Propane and these entities as well, including unknown and contingent liabilities.
+We have performed a certain level of due diligence in connection with the Star Gas Propane Acquisition and the Stagecoach Acquisition, but there may be pending, threatened, contemplated or contingent claims against Star Gas Propane or the entities that owned the Stagecoach Facility related to environmental, title, regulatory, litigation or other matters of which we are unaware.
+Although Star Gas Partners, L.P., the former parent company of Star Gas Propane, and the entities that owned the Stagecoach Facility, respectively, have agreed to indemnify us against some of these liabilities, there is a risk that we could ultimately be liable for some or all of these indemnified risks.